inventor500/various-scripts/README.md

 * `awk-show-large-files`: Filters output from `du` to only show large files.
 * `zip-lookup`: Look up an address from a zip code.
 Uses the USPS web site, and thus query results are subject to its terms and conditions.
+* `zip-from-city`: Look up a zip code from city and state.
+Uses the USPS web site, and thus the query results are subject to its terms and conditions.